marxspawn/AGP2a/README.md

 ## Not Finished

 ### 4/21/18
-  - Import the SQL Database into Eclipse
+  - Import the SQL Database into Eclipse.